RecaMedia/JayDMS-Dev/README.md

 ![alt text](http://jaydms.com/img/github_cover.jpg "JayDMS")

+# About JayDMS

+A Front-End Developer’s tool for rapid development, design, and content management.
+Easily build components, templates, post types and stashes to help generate your site structure and content.
+Read more at [JayDMS.com](http://jaydms.com/page/about).

 # Contributors

 If you are interested in making a code contribution and would like to learn more about the technologies that are used, check out the list below.